Student Self-reported Academic Record

 SSAR is a student self-reported academic record that lists the classes and associated grades that have been attempted, or will be attempted, for high school and/or college credit.
 It replaces the high school and college transcripts used by the Office of Admissions during the initial review process.
 Since accuracy is critical, you are advised to have a copy of your high school transcript available to use as a reference when you create your SSAR.
 If you are admitted to Flagler College and choose to enroll, you will be required to submit an official final transcript to the Office of Admissions the summer following your high school graduation.Back To Top

 The SSAR is created at the Student Self-reported Academic Record site.
 The link to this site will be emailed to you after you complete your Flagler College application.Back To Top

 We require students to complete an application before submitting their SSAR.
-Please keep in mind your application for admission is incomplete and will not be reviewed until your application fee, SSAR, test scores, essay, and recommendation letter have been received.Back To Top
+Please keep in mind your application for admission is incomplete and will not be reviewed until your application fee, SSAR, test scores(if not applying test-optional), essay, and recommendation letter have been received.Back To Top

 Yes, if they have not graduated and they have followed an educational curriculum patterned after the traditional U.S. system.
 If the curriculum followed cannot be represented on the SSAR, we ask that you contact the Office of Admissions at 904.819.6220 or email@example.com for further instruction.Back To Top

 All freshman applicants (excluding aforementioned exceptions) must complete the SSAR for admission consideration.
 A high school transcript submitted from the high school or through a third-party vendor like Naviance or Parchment does not substitute for the SSAR requirement.
 If, for some reason, you are unable to complete the SSAR, you must contact the Office of Admissions at 904.819.6220 or email firstname.lastname@example.org.Back To Top